Powell Elementary Handbook

 - 8:05 am- Students arriving to school after 8:05 am must be signed in by an adult at the front desk.

 If your child will not be at school for any reason, please notify our school registrar, Michelle Lutes, at firstname.lastname@example.org.
 Upon returning from an absence, always send a note explaining the reason for the absence.
 Notifications may be sent via email.
 Please try to schedule routine medical appointments outside of school hours.
 Likewise, please schedule vacations during school holidays/long weekends.
 It is extremely important to maximize our instruction time.

-- Tardies -Students must be in their homeroom by 8:00 am.
-If late, they will be given a tardy slip from the front office.
+- Tardies -Students must be in the school doors by 8:00 am.
+If late, they will be scanned in by a Powell staff member.
+After 8:05 am, an adult must accompany the child to the front office to sign in tardy.
 Please make arrangements so that your child arrives on time.
 Each time your child is tardy, you will receive notification via email.
 After the 6th tardy each grading period and EACH tardy thereafter, a discipline referral will be generated.
-We will begin recording tardies on Tuesday, September 4th.
+We will begin recording tardies on Monday, September 28, 2020.